 Privacy is a huge concern online, particularly with the increasing popularity of the various social networks.
 There is a trend of people updating their friends on every aspect of their lives.

 The danger in this is if privacy settings are not checked regularly, this information has the potential to reach a much wider audience of strangers.
 If your children are users of any social networks make sure settings are checked and more importantly get them to really think before they post.

 The Internet Watch Foundation

-The Internet Watch Foundation is the UK internet Hotline for anyone to report their exposure to online child sexual abuse imagery hosted anywhere in the world, non-photographic child sexual abuse images and criminally obscene adult content hosted in the UK.
+The Internet Watch Foundation (IWF) is the UK internet Hotline for anyone to report online child sexual abuse imagery and non-photographic child sexual abuse images anonymously.

 Sexting is the sharing of explicit pictures or video through mobile phones/other devices and the internet.
 It is something that is on the increase with most phones and gadgets having built in cameras, especially causing concern with regards to the young people who use them.

 A quick revealing picture sent to a boyfriend/girlfriend could soon be spread rapidly across internet sites and many inboxes across communities.
 Sexting also raises an issue that if children do this they may also be breaking the law by communicating explicit photographs of people under the age of 16, even though the photographs in question are actually of themselves.

 So think before you take that picture, shoot that video, or send a snapchat.

 Once images are posted or sent you have lost control.

 'Exposed': The following 10 minute drama from CEOP is aimed towards 14 to 18 year olds and deals with the subjects of Sexting and Cyberbullying.